jdelkins/vim-iterm2-navigator/README.md

 Installation
 ------------

-As this software is an integration between iTerm and vim, it will require some configuration in both software packages.
+As this software is an integration between iTerm2, vim, and python, it will require some configuration in all three software packages.

 ### Vim